TokenScript-Framework/papers/src/faq/FAQs.md

 # FAQs

-## What is Smart Layer and how does it function?
+## What is Smart Layer and what does it look like?

 Smart Layer is an integration layer that facilitates the next generation of web use-cases.
-It operates as a distributed service network, governed by a Decentralized Autonomous Organization (DAO), and incentivized by a token.
+It operates as a distributed service network, governed by a Decentralized Autonomous Organization (DAO), and incentivized by a token-based economy model.
 The services are provided by nodes that join freely, similar to a blockchain.

 To websites that need to use tokens, Smart Layer network nodes appear as a single API gateway with access points for all kinds of smart tokens.
 This is crucial for breaking the silos of today's web sphere and enabling the server-side deployment of [Smart Tokens](../concept/SmartToken.md).

 ## What problem is Smart Layer trying to solve?

-The problem is the "[Limit Of 3](../concept/LimitOf3.mdita)" Problem.
+The Smart Layer aims to address the "[Limit Of 3](../concept/LimitOf3.mdita)" problem.

 <p conref="../concept/LimitOf3.mdita#limit-of-3/sentence1"></p>
 <p conref="../concept/LimitOf3.mdita#limit-of-3/sentence2"></p>
 <p conref="../concept/LimitOf3.mdita#limit-of-3/sentence3"></p>
 <p conref="../concept/LimitOf3.mdita#limit-of-3/sentence4"></p>

-## Why can't integration needs be addressed by other intermediate layers like FileCoin, IPFS, or Whispernet?
+## What are Smart Tokens

-While FileCoin, IPFS, and Whispernet offer valuable services, they don't cater to the specific integration needs that Smart Layer addresses.
-These needs span from translating token-related text, such as flight routes, to orchestrating complex data pipelines - for instance, updating an airline smart token with real-time delay information, triggering hotel rebooking, or linking a smart car with the roadside assistance company chosen by the current insurance token.
+Smart Tokens, the building blocks of the Smart Layer, are designed to facilitate use-case driven interactions across multiple platforms.
+They are not just digital assets with self-custodianship, but they include token functions and enable web use-cases.

-However, it's important to note that without the successful implementation of these foundational technologies, Smart Layer wouldn't have a solid base.
-It's the maturity of these technologies today that makes the existence and functionality of smart layer possible.
+For instance, a Smart Car token, unlike a traditional NFT, when used on a car rental website, can generate an authorisation to allow the rental websites to generate short term car keys for new customers.
+It can also be used on an insurance website to get instant roadside assistance by allowing the car to report its latest location through the token.
+This level of integration and utility is what sets Smart Tokens, and by extension the Smart Layer, apart.

 ## How does Smart Token differ from traditional blockchain tokens?